Gonzaga Bulldogs: Men's basketball

 Men's basketball has been the most successful sport for the Bulldogs.
 Gonzaga home games have been played at the McCarthey Athletic Center since 2004.
 The Bulldogs opened the arena with a 100-game win streak, the longest at the time in the NCAA, eventually snapped in February 2007 by the Santa Clara Broncos.

-The Bulldogs have established a reputation as one of the strongest consistently great teams in men's college basketball, having played in 22 consecutive NCAA tournaments and ascending to the #1 ranking in both major polls during the 2012–13 season.
+The Bulldogs have established a reputation as a consistently strong team in men's college basketball, having played in 26 consecutive NCAA tournaments and ascending to the #1 ranking in both major polls during the 2012–13 season.
 They are generally reckoned as one of the closest things to a major basketball power in a mid-major conference.